 building new pontoons?

 The aging SR 520 floating bridge on Lake Washington is vulnerable to windstorms and needs to be replaced.
-Moving forward with pontoon construction is a critical step towards construction of the new SR 520 bridge.
+Pontoon construction was an essential step for building the new SR 520 bridge.
 The Pontoon Construction Project broke ground in February 2011 at a 55-acre site in Aberdeen.
-Since the groundbreaking, WSDOT and contractor Kiewit-General (K-G) have built a casting basin facility featuring a concrete batch plant, on-site water treatment, and a 4-acre casting basin, where pontoon construction is underway.
+There, WSDOT and contractor Kiewit-General (K-G) built a casting basin facility featuring a concrete batch plant, on-site water treatment, and a 4-acre casting basin, where pontoon construction began later that year.

-By the Pontoon Construction Project’s completion date, crews will have constructed 33 pontoons, 21 of which will be 360 feet long, 75 feet wide, and nearly 30 feet tall.
-These pontoons are the largest ever built in Washington.
-Once complete, each batch of pontoons is floated out of the casting basin, inspected, and later towed into place on Lake Washington where they will serve as the floating foundation for the new SR 520 bridge.
-An additional 44 stability pontoons are being constructed in Tacoma, Wash. as part of a separate contract.
+In Aberdeen, crews constructed 33 pontoons, 21 of which are 360 feet long, 75 feet wide, and nearly 30 feet tall.
+These "longitudinal" pontoons are the largest ever built in Washington.
+Typically built in sets of six pontoons at a time, each cycle of completed pontoons was floated out of the casting basin, inspected, and then towed to Lake Washington, where they will serve as the floating foundation for the new SR 520 bridge.
+An additional 44 stability pontoons were constructed in Tacoma, Wash., under a separate contract.

 The End Result

-The 33 pontoons built in Aberdeen, Wash. will support the new SR 520 floating bridge on Lake Washington, providing a safer connection from Seattle to the Eastside for at least 75 years.
+The 33 pontoons built in Aberdeen, Wash. - together with the 44 pontoons built in Tacoma - will support the new SR 520 floating bridge on Lake Washington, providing a safer connection from Seattle to the Eastside for at least 75 years.